niaid/dsb/README.md

                                         empty_drop_matrix = empty_drop_citeseq_mtx)
 ```

-## The full version (recommended) – removing background as above and correcting for per-cell technical factor as a covariate
+## Quickstart 3 using example data; – removing background and correcting for per-cell technical factor as a covariate

-**This is a quick summary Please see the detailed workflow vignette**

 By default, dsb defines the per-cell technical covariate by fitting a
 two-component gaussian mixture model to the log + 10 counts (of all